 Digital Disruption in Telecom, Part 3: The Power Shift to the Customer

 This is part three in a three-part series on digital disruption in the telecom industry.
-Read the first and second installments, and stay tuned for a new thought leadership piece at the beginning of December.
+Read the first and second installments, and our whitepaper breaking down how operators can survive digital disruption.

 Over the past two blogs, we’ve discussed how eSIM, IoT, digital identity and blockchain are converging. eSIMs have made it easier for customers to switch between the plans network operators offer.
 With IoT, companies with thousands or millions of devices equipped with eSIMs can switch connectivity from one plan to another.
 Customers can authenticate themselves on their mobile device and securely log into other services with digital identity, and blockchain ensures all these interactions are secure.